pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 You may have heard that computers think in 1's and 0's.
 That's true.
 Everything to the computer is a switch.
 If there is electricity, we have a 1.
 If there is no electricity we have a 0.
+Every 1 and 0 is called a **bit**.
-We can store those 1's and 0's in memory.
+We can store those bits in memory.
-We call these 1's and 0's **binary numbers**.

 How do we go from 1's and 0's to numbers we normally use?
-For example, a number like 758?
-We do that with a combination of 1's and 0's.
+We group these 1's and 0's together to form **binary numbers**.
+These combinations of 1's and 0's work like combinations of the digits 0-9 we use to form other numbers.
 Like this:

 ================ ===========
 Binary - Base 2  Base 10